 Science: Scientists discuss the forests as an ecosystem, watershed for Melbourne and capture carbon to light climate change.
 Here we follow one of the pioneering scientists as he illustrates the unseen beauty that science is discovering about this forest.
 Citizen scientists who volunteer tirelessly to save near extinct animals.

 People: Logging has been king in this landscape.
 Ancient trees have been felled and then churned into paper pulp as a driver of the economy.
 But there’s so much more here for the people surrounding this landscape.
 We’ll craft short narratives of people who are re-imagining uses for the Great Forest from foragers who find new sources of gourmet food, guest house owners, viticulturists and ecotourists who look at new ways for people to experience this environment as a pristine getaway.
-This piece will also touch on the indigenous community and their connection to this country.
+This piece will also connect with traditional custodians and their connection to this country.
 These are the portraits of people deeply in love with a landscape that sustains their life and livelihood while encouraging the broader community to see opportunity in a forest.

 Finale: Our final story is an amalgam of all these faces and characters and creatures we’ve found along our journey.
 This is a light-hearted and charming way to capture the wonderment of the forest through the eyes of our adventurers, scientists and even the creatures who inhabit the landscape.
 This piece showcases all the different ways one can inhabit and interact with The Great Forest National Park.